hmjatt/Quizzical/README.md

 -   [ ] Allow players to select category of trivia questions.
 -   [ ] Allow players to select difficulty of trivia questions.
+-   [ ] Divide Quiz Component into smaller components.
+-   [ ] Use Styled Components and CSS Modules to tidy up CSS.

 <br>